Advice On Making A Pavement Accident Compensation Claim

 Providing a copy of your bank statements or any relevant invoices could help support your claim for special damages.

-How Long Do I Have To Claim For A Tripping Accident?
+How Long Do I Have To Claim For Pavement Accident Compensation?

 You may be wondering ‘what is the time limit for pavement accident claims?’.
 Personal injury claims must be started within the relevant time limit.
 According to the Limitation Act 1980, you generally have three years to start your claim.
 This can begin on the date of your injuries, but there are some exceptions.